 5 Strategies For Response To Intervention

-by Dan Henderson
+contributed by Dan Henderson

 After many failed attempts to try to influence a child, the teacher or parent needs to start using an intervention.
 When we here the word intervention we may think we need to invite the whole family over to sit down around the couch to talk to Jimmy.

 Most interventions do not warrant a family reality show.
 An intervention should be used to change a current situation or create a replacement behavior.
 In academia we rate the interventions on a scale of one to three, three being the more intense interventions.
 When I teach I use a range of interventions all the time.
 I break up these interventions into broad categories of academic and social/emotional.

 The purpose of any intervention is to help learners access the curriculum with the best chance for success.